autarch/intro-to-go-class/README.md

 currently loaded file and/or run these checks every time you save your code.

-You may also want to be able to run `golint` easily, though I don't recommend this as a default action for every save, because it will often complain about issues that you will not want to fix, especially when you write code for this class's exercises.
+You may also want to be able to run `golint` easily, though I don't recommend this as a default action for every save.
+It will often complain about issues that you will not want to fix, especially when you write code for this class's exercises.

 # Getting Set Up for the Class